scafi/learning-scafi-alchemist/README.md

 4. define the behaviour inside the `main` method.

-A ScaFi program typically deals with environments information through **sensors**.
+A ScaFi program typically deals with environment information through **sensors**.
-`sense[Type](name)` is the built-in operators used to query the sensors attached to each node.
+`sense[Type](name)` is the built-in operator used to query the sensors attached to each node.
 Each *molecule* expressed in the yaml (i.e., the Alchemist variable concept) can be queried from the ScaFi program.
 For instance, in helloScafi, we write:
 <!-- embedme ./src/main/yaml/helloScafi.yml#L63-L64 -->
 ```yaml
 - molecule: test
   concentration: *source # anchor to "source" value, check line 17
 ```
-Therefore, in the program we can get the `test` value as:
+Therefore, in the program, we can get the `test` value as:
 <!-- embedme ./src/main/scala/it/unibo/scafi/examples/HelloScafi.scala#L11-L12 -->
 ```scala
 // Access to node state through "molecule"
 val source = sense[Int]("test") // Alchemist API => node.get("test")
 ```
-There are several built-sensors (in `checkSensors` there are examples about local sensors and neighbouring sensors).
+There are several built-sensors (in `checkSensors` there are examples of local sensors and neighbouring sensors).
 For more details, please check the [Scaladoc](http://scafi-docs.surge.sh/it/unibo/scafi/index.html)
 #### Minimal changes

-1. As described above, the program is *self-healing*, so try to move node and see how the system eventually reach a stable condition:
+1. As described above, the program is *self-healing*, so try to move node and see how the system eventually reaches a stable condition:
-    - click <kbd>S</kbd> to enter in selection mode
+    - click <kbd>S</kbd> to enter into selection mode
-    - start a selection by clicking the mouse left button and dragging into the enviroment
+    - start a selection by clicking the mouse left button and dragging it into the environment
-    - once your selection is over, click <kbd>O</kbd> to enter in move mode
+    - once your selection is over, click <kbd>O</kbd> to enter into move mode
     - click over the selection and drag the element into another position
 ![Alchemist Move elements](https://user-images.githubusercontent.com/23448811/175920712-e193cf6d-6797-46e9-bc02-c0218f3bf583.gif)
 2. Try to modify the source node (via yml configuration) and check the program output differences